* This is the Professional Version. *

 Normal hemostasis requires platelet adhesion and activation.

-Adhesion (ie, of platelets to exposed vascular subendothelium) requires von Willebrand factor (VWF) and the platelet glycoprotein Ib/IX complex.
+Platelet adhesion (ie, of platelets to exposed vascular subendothelium) requires von Willebrand factor (VWF) and the platelet glycoprotein Ib/IX complex.

-Activation promotes platelet aggregation and fibrinogen binding and requires the platelet glycoprotein IIb/IIIa complex.
+Platelet activation promotes platelet aggregation and fibrinogen binding and requires the platelet glycoprotein IIb/IIIa complex.
 Activation involves release of adenosine diphosphate (ADP) from platelet storage granules and conversion of arachidonic acid to thromboxane A2 via a cyclooxygenase-mediated reaction.
 The released ADP acts on the P2Y12 receptor on other platelets, thereby activating them and recruiting them to the site of injury.
 Additionally, ADP (and thromboxane A2) then promotes changes in the platelet glycoprotein IIb/IIIa complex, which in turn increases fibrinogen binding, thereby allowing platelets to aggregate.